 6. Click Add, then Save menu.

 The collection appears in your navigation bar immediately after saving.
-You can drag menu items to reorder them, and nest items under a parent to create dropdown submenus.
+You can drag menu items to reorder them, and nest items under a top-level item to create dropdown submenus.
 For example, a top-level "Shop" item with individual collection links nested inside.
 For more detailed linking methods, see the guide to adding links to Shopify collections.

 Shopify Collection Page SEO